cllckn/database-management-systems/module4/README.md

 ALTER TABLE "Products" ALTER COLUMN "code" DROP NOT NULL;

 ```
-To add the NOT NULL constraint back to the `"code"` column:
+To add the NOT NULL constraint to the `"code"` column:

 ```sql
 ALTER TABLE "Products" ALTER COLUMN "code" SET NOT NULL;